AndyDeng336462/AAE1001-w1-group-member-/README.md

 # Task 3:

-Step1: Noticing that "tatal time cost" has 16 significant figures, we decide to set up a function to address this complicated problem.
+Step1: Noticing that "total time cost" has 16 significant figures, we decide to set up a function to address this complicated problem.

 Step2: We notice that when the number of passengers per flight goes greater than 300, the aircraft need to use 4 engines, so we first roughly divide this function into 2 parts:x≤300 and x≥300